Hernia Repair

 Hernia- General Information Only

 A hernia is most commonly found between our chest and hips.
-Hernias are common, affecting 15 people out of every 1,000 in the United States.
+Hernias are common, affecting 15 out of every 1,000 in the United States.
 In the United States, approximately 700,000 hernia repairs are performed each year.
-Mass Researchers have looked into why some people develop hernias while others do not.
+Mass Researchers have examined why some people develop hernias while others do not.
 Both genetic factors (mostly related to collagen, one of our muscles’ structural proteins) and acquired factors (such as infection or obesity) play a role.

 Hernia surgeon Houston